gavinhoward/bc/manuals/development.md

-There is one additional wrinkle: to make the usual operations (binary operators) fast, the decimal point is *not* allowed to be in the middle of a limb; it must always be between limbs, after all limbs (integer) or before all limbs (real between -1 and 1).
+There is one additional wrinkle: to make the usual operations (binary operators) fast, the decimal point is *not* allowed to be in the middle of a limb; it must always be between limbs, after all limbs (integer), or before all limbs (real between -1 and 1).

 The reason for this is because addition, subtraction, multiplication, and